sttp-book/sttp-book/chapters/getting-started/test-automation.md

-Using one of the test methods above to illustrate the different different parts of an automated test code:
+Using one of the test methods above to illustrate the different different parts of an automated test code (the comments identifying each of the parts in the source code are just to help you visualize the three parts; in real test code, we do not add these comments):

 ```java
 @Test